janscience/Teensy_Amp/R5.0/README.md

 - single ended, AC coupled, with decoupling: saturates at +-1.375V  (p-p amplitude of 2.75V!)
 - single ended, AC coupled, without decoupling: saturates at 0V - 2.75V, DC offset at 1.375V, not so tolerant against offsets.
 - single ended, DC coupled, without decoupling: saturates at 0V - 2.75V, DC offset at 1.375V, it tolerates negative inputs but they are distorted.
-DC offset can be quite positive, but not negative. -> matches the output of the preamp!
+DC offset can be quite positive, but not negative.

 #### OpAmps

 [TI OPA1662](opa1662.pdf)

-We have negative supply V- = GND and positive supply V+ = AVDD = 3.3V for the inverting opamp.
+We have negative supply V- = GND and positive supply V+ = AVDD = 3.3V for the non-inverting opamp.

 The output of the OPA1662 is always clipped at GND and V+: GND < OUTx < V+ (the datasheet actually says V- + 0.6V < OUTx < V+ - 0.6V).
-Then as inverting amplifier with unit gain, the output OUTx = VREF - SIGx, thus VREF - V+ < SIGx < VREF:
-- VREF = V+: GND < SIGx < V+
-- VREF = V+/2: -V+/2 < SIGx < V+/2  this is what we want for bipolar symmetric input signals!
-- VREF = GND: -V+ < SIGx < GND

-The datasheet says V- + 0.5V < common mode < V+ - 1V.
-In our setting with inverting unit gain this is 1V - VREF < SIGx < 2*V+ - 2V - VREF:
-- VREF = V+: 1V - V+ < SIGx < V+ - 2V , i.e. -2.3V < SIGx < 1.3V
-- VREF = V+/2: 1V - V+/2 < SIGx < 3/2*V+ - 2V, i.e. -0.65V < SIGx < 2.95V
-- VREF = GND: 1V < SIGx < 2*V+ - 2V, i.e. 1V < SIGx < 4.6V
+With VREF=AVDD/2=1.6V any signal centered around VREF is properly mapped onto gain*(CHx-VREF)+VREF.

 #### OpAmp with ADC

 For best results (full range from GND to 2.75V measurements) we need

 - positive supply of opamps at AVDD=3.3V (not 2.75V!)
-- VREF for opamps at 1.75V = AVDD/2 (neither 2.75V nor 2.75V/2!)
+- VREF = 1.6V (neither 2.75V nor 2.75V/2 or 1.8V!) produces best results with lowest THD

-- TODO: check also 1.65V, 1.6V,and 1.8V
-- TODO: check non-unity gain!
+  for full scale signals.
+- VREF draws less than 0.1mA of current for a single channel.

 - TODO: position of decoupling capacitor!
 Could got before R2 to fom a proper high-pass filter?

 Options:

-- [TI REF2033](ref2033.pdf) dual output voltage reference:
-  3.3V and 1.65V, however Imax=30mA.
-  This is just enough for the four opamps (ca. 5mA each) but not for the TLV320ADC (21mA).
 - [onsemi NCP164CSN330T1G](ncp164c.pdf) 3.3V LDO with 300mA
   for supplying both the TLV320ADC and the opamps.
 - 1.6V voltage reference for the opamps (e.g. MAX6018AEUR16+T).
-- or 1.8V voltage reference for the opamps (e.g. MCP1502T-18E/CHYVAO or TI REF35160QDBVRQ1).

 ## Improvements needed over R4.x